On the Signature of a Path in an Operator Algebra: Iterated integrals of a path as operators

-From which we deduce the equality. \end{proof} Summing up the result in this section and the previous one, we can actually state the properties of $\bar{\mathbb{X}}_{s,t}$ by introducing a suitable group of endormorphisms. \begin{theorem} Denoting by $G(\mathcal{A})$ the group
+Summing up the result in this section and the previous one, we can actually state the properties of $\bar{\mathbb{X}}_{s,t}$ by introducing a suitable group of endomorphisms. \begin{Theorem} Denoting by $G(\mathcal{A})$ the group